Military official charged with sexual assault - no not the same one as yesterday, a new one - The Beaverton

 Military official charged with sexual assault – no not the same one as yesterday, a new one

-OTTAWA – The ’ former head of human resources, Vice-Admiral Hayden Edmundson, has been charged with this week in you’re sure you heard already even though that was actually a different guy accused of sexual misconduct.
+– The Canadian Armed Forces’ former head of human resources, Vice-Admiral Hayden Edmundson, has been charged with sexual assault this week in you’re sure you heard already even though that was actually a different military guy accused of sexual misconduct.

 These allegations against Edmundson should not be confused with the entirely separate recent complaints against Commander Danny Croucher, head of the Naval Fleet Atlantic, for misconduct and inappropriate comments; nor is Edmundson to be mistaken for the completely distinctive Jonathan Hamilton, who assaulted a retired military officer even though his superiors said he was “a pretty good guy.”